dkargin/pyd20/docs/feats.md

 Every combatant has a set of event handlers, that are invoked at different places by core mechanics.

+Even some core mechanics can be implemented through this handlers and 'internal' feats

 # TODO feat list #